prokls/cnf-analysis-py/README.rst

 ``cnf-analysis-py`` puts CNF files supplied as command line arguments into a process pool and uses processes in the number of CPUs available on your machine.
+You can however use ``-u`` to define the number of parallel processes.
+Also consider the remarks for memory.

 This sort of parallelism should be best suited for python and I retrieved the following runtime results (for SAT